iffybooks/draw-with-code/README.md

 <img title="" src="images/092c5a9c4d1a38c0aa14af88b668872a91aa4441.png" alt="Screenshot from 2023-08-26 00-25-11.png" width="369" data-align="center">

+❏ To set the background color, you can use the `bgcolor()` function.

 ```
 bgcolor('orange')
 ```

 ## ➡️ Use a for loop

+You can use a **for loop** to run the same piece of code as many times as you want.

+Here's what a for loop looks like in Python.
+The indented lines are inside the loop, and `range(25)` means they'll run 25 times.

 ```
 for i in range(25):